Behind the scenes of filming The Favourite movie at Hatfield House

 Hatfield House's private East Garden, which has elegant parterres, topiary and rare plants, was also used as a location, most notably for the 'shooting' scenes involving the Lady Sarah, the Duchess of Marlborough (Rachel Weisz) and Abigail (Emma Stone).

-Designed to be viewed from the first floor of Hatfield House, the East Garden is only open to the public on one day each week – Wednesdays – during the visitor season.
+Designed to be viewed from the first floor of Hatfield House, the East Garden is only open to the public on one day each week – on Thursdays – during the visitor season.

 The 2019 visitor season at Hatfield House opens on Saturday, April 6, when tourists will be able to follow in the footsteps of The Favourite cast and crew on a tour of the house.